An Overview of the Most Common Methods of Pharmaceutical Decontamination

 UV Light

-UV-C ultraviolet radiation is an alternative approach of decontamination in the pharmaceutical industry.
+UV-C ultraviolet radiation is an alternative approach to decontamination in the pharmaceutical industry.
 Instead of using chemical disinfection, this technique uses ultraviolet light to inhibit microorganisms from replicating by destroying their DNA or RNA.
 This light travels in wavelengths, usually around 256 nm to be effective.
 When these wavelengths increase in number, so does the kill rate of the microorganisms being targeted.

 Limitations of UV Decontamination

 UV-C can only sanitize areas where light is directly exposed.
-These are typically reserved to specific areas in the pharmaceutical facility like pass boxes or laminar air flow units because of time constraints.
+These are typically reserved for specific areas in the pharmaceutical facility like pass boxes or laminar air flow units because of time constraints.
 This process is not as effective as other chemical or heat-based methods, with an efficacy rate of about 90%-99.99%.
 UV-C sanitizing can be inhibited by dirt and dust that cover microorganisms.
 Further training is needed for staff who employ this method due to the ongoing risks of burns to the skin and eyes.

-Looking For a Proven Decontamination Solution?
+Searching For a Proven Decontamination Solution?

-Reach out to the professionals at CURIS today if you're looking for a biodecontamination system or service to implement comprehensive contamination control in your facility.
-CURIS has the solutions you need and can help you meet regulatory requirements while optimizing your production time.
+Reach out to the professionals at CURIS today if you're looking for a biodecontamination system or service to implement comprehensive contamination control in your facility.CURIS has the solutions you need and can help you meet regulatory requirements while optimizing your production time.

 Sources: